 According to a study by Ahrefs, pages ranking in the top 10 on Google are, on average, over 2 years old.
 The pages in position #1 are typically around 3 years old.
 This data tells us something important: SEO success takes time.
 This isn’t coincidence – it’s compounding at work.
 The pages that dominate search results aren’t necessarily the ones with the biggest budgets or the cleverest tricks.
 They’re the ones that have accumulated authority, relevance, and trust over time.

-How Does the Snowball Effect Work in SEO?
+How Does the Snowball Effect Accelerate Organic Rankings?

 The snowball effect in SEO mirrors the principle of compound interest in finance.
 When you consistently invest in high-quality content, backlinks, and user experience improvements, these efforts build upon each other.
 Over time, this compounding effect leads to accelerated growth in traffic and rankings.
 For example: